Brachioradial pruritus

-Many different medications and types of topical creams have been experimented with, but few seem to make any difference, except for the above.
+No cure has been found, but depending on severity, good control with treatment can be achieved.
 The application of ice packs to the affected area can also diminish the itch short-term.

 Causes

-Brachioradial pruritus (BRP) is a localized pruritus of the dorsolateral aspect of the arm.
+The cause is not known, although there are a few lines of thought on what causes it.

 BRP is an enigmatic condition with a controversial cause; some authors consider BRP to be a photodermatosis, whereas other authors attribute BRP to compression of cervical nerve roots.
 BRP may be attributed to a neuropathy, such as chronic cervical radiculopathy.
 The possibility of an underlying neuropathy should be considered in the evaluation and treatment of all patients with BRP.

 The main cause of BRP is not known, but there is evidence to suggest that BRP may arise in the nervous system.
 Cervical spine disease may also be an important contributing factor.

 Patients with BRP may have underlying cervical spine pathology.
 Whether this association is causal or coincidental remains to be determined.

-There is controversy regarding the cause of brachioradial pruritus: is it caused by a nerve compression in the cervical spine or is it caused by a prolonged exposure to sunlight?In many patients, itching of the arms or shoulders is seasonal.
+There is controversy regarding the cause of brachioradial pruritus: is it caused by a nerve compression in the cervical spine or is it caused by a prolonged exposure to sunlight?
+In many patients, itching of the arms or shoulders is seasonal.
 Some patients reported neck pain.

 BRP can be linked to the thyroid.

 Diagnosis

+Brachioradial pruritus (BRP) is a localized pruritus (itching) of the dorsolateral side of the arm.

 Treatments

+An icepack directly onto the skin provides instant relief.